Acts 21:15

 And after those days we took up our carriages, and went up to Jerusalem.

-And after those days we made ready, and went up to Jerusalem.
+And after those days we packed and went up to Jerusalem.

 American Standard Version